Bemberg History, Family Crest & Coats of Arms

 The surname Bemberg was first found in Franconia, where this family name became a prominent contributor to the development of the district from ancient times.
 Saint Otto of Bamberg (German: Otto von Bamberg, Polish: Otton z Bambergu) (c.
 1060-1139) was a medieval German bishop and missionary who, as papal legate, converted much of Pomerania to Christianity.
 He was Chancellor of the Holy Roman Empire in 1101

-Important Dates for the Bemberg family
+Early History of the Bemberg family

 This web page shows only a small excerpt of our Bemberg research.
 Another 182 words (13 lines of text) covering the years 1788, 1246, 1823 and 1899 are included under the topic Early Bemberg History in all our PDF Extended History products and printed products wherever possible.